-The number of credits a student has earned toward graduation determines class standing.
+The number of credits a student has earnedtoward graduation determines class standing.Freshmen0-23 creditsSophomores24-53 creditsJuniors54-86 creditsSeniors87+ credits

 WITHDRAWAL FROM COLLEGE

 Students who withdraw from the College are required to contact the Assistant Vice President for Student Success and Retention and complete an official withdrawal form and exit survey.
 This is especially important if the withdrawal is during the period when the student is entitled to a refund.
 Refunds are based on the date the withdrawal is processed.
 Students must wait one year before reapplying for admission.
 Upon withdrawal from the College, grades for any incomplete coursework will be changed to an "F" (failure).
 Students may request to return to the College within one year by contacting the Office of Student Success.
 After one year, students are required to reapply through the College Admission Office.